Dropping is defined as removing an individual course or courses from a student’s schedule/registration, but not removing all courses in a given term.

 Withdrawal Due to Military Service

-Per Florida Statute 1004.07, any student enrolled in a postsecondary course or courses at a state university shall not incur academic or financial penalties by virtue of performing military service on behalf of our country.
+Per Florida Statute 1004.07, any student enrolled in a postsecondary course or courses at a state university shall not incur academic or financial penalties by virtue of performing military service on behalf of the country.
 These students shall be permitted the option of completing the course(s) at a later date without penalty or withdrawing from the course(s) with a full refund of fees paid.
-(Refer to refund of fees information in the fees and fiscal section.)
+(Refer to refund of fees information in the fees and fiscal section of the catalog).
 If the student chooses to withdraw, the record shall reflect that the withdrawal is due to active military service.

 National Guard Troops Ordered into Active Service